 Traveling around India is the only way to gain an appreciation of the true variety of Indian food that actually exists.
 It's so much more vast than the staple Punjabi dishes that are served up at most Indian restaurants across the world.
-Each region has its own specialty, and there's no better way to sample Indian food than to stay at a homestay in India.
+Each region has its own specialty, and there's no better way to sample Indian cuisine than at a homestay in India.
 You'll get fresh ghar ka khana (home cooked Indian food) and you can even learn how it's made.
 Discover what kind of food to expect from the most popular regions of India in this Indian food guide.
 Also check out these delicious curries to try in India.

 Punjab and North India